|Born||in Portage la Prairie, Manitoba, Canada|

-Several haircuts and a relaxing solution later, Enid-Raye began her career performing in theater in some of Shakespeare's classics: Juliet in "Romeo and Juliet", Olivia in "Twelfth Night" and Lady Percy in "Henry IV, Part One".
+Years later, Enid-Raye began her career in theater, performing in some of Shakespeare's classics.
 In 1993, she made her film debut as a feature extra in the Canadian independent For the Moment (1993) opposite Russell Crowe.
-Her only requirement in the film was to tap Russell Crowe's shoulder in a party scene and then smile at him.
+Her only requirement in the film was to tap Russell Crowe's shoulder in a party scene and smile at him.
 This was meant to launch her career in film and television and cement her as a leading lady in the minds of directors and studio executives everywhere.
-Unfortunately, due to a severe case of nerves, Enid-Raye looked like a rabid gopher when she smiled on camera and her part was cut from the movie.
+Unfortunately, due to a severe case of nerves, Enid-Raye looked like a rabid gopher on camera and her part was cut from the film.

-This did not deter her.
 In 1998, she moved to Vancouver to pursue her career and couldn't get arrested.
-She couldn't even get a ticket for jaywalking.
 If she jaywalked in front of the cops, they would say, "I'm sorry, we've decided to go another way," or "Jaywalk for us again when you have an agent."
-It was during this time that she co-wrote and performed in the hilarious one-woman show "Would You Like Fries With That?", a hit in theaters across Western Canada.
-She also began doing stand-up comedy and finally threatened to egg an agent's '87 Dodge Dart if he didn't sign her.
+It was during this time that she co-wrote and performed in the hilarious one-woman show "Would You Like Fries With That?".
+She began and promptly finished doing stand-up comedy when she discovered she was much funnier in the privacy of her own home.
+Finally, she threatened to egg an agent's '87 Dodge Dart if he didn't sign her.
 Remarkably, he did and she has been working ever since.